Add a SharePoint Web Application to a Team Project Collection

 The Site Collection Administrators group or your Full Control permission must be set to Allow in SharePoint Products.

-For TFS and SharePoint Products to interoperate correctly, both the service account that the Visual Studio Team Foundation Background Job Agent (TFSService) uses and the service account that the SharePoint Web application uses must have certain permissions.
-For more information, see Service Accounts and Dependencies in Team Foundation Server and Team Foundation Background Job Agent.
+For Team Foundation Server and SharePoint Products to interoperate correctly, both the service account that the Visual Studio Team Foundation Background Job Agent (TFSService) uses and the service account that the SharePoint Web application uses must have certain permissions.
+For more information, see Service Accounts and Dependencies in Team Foundation Server, Add Integration with SharePoint Products to a Deployment of Team Foundation Server, and Team Foundation Background Job Agent.

 For more information about permissions, see Team Foundation Server Permissions.